earthastronaut/the_crystal_ball/README.md

 We setup the development environment in a Docker container with the following command.

-- `make init`
+- `make build`

 This command gets the resources for training and testing, and then prepares the Docker image for the experiments.
 After creating the Docker image, you run the following command.

-- `make create-container`
+- `make docker-container`

-The above command creates a Docker container from the Docker image which we create with `make init`, and then login to the Docker container.
+The above command creates a Docker container from the Docker image which we create with `make build`, and then login to the Docker container.
 Now we made the development environment.
 For create and evaluate the model, you run the following command.